 - Splits or cracks in flat-roofing materials

-For all these reasons roofs need to be regularly inspected with any necessary repairs treated as a priority.
-While most work should be left to an experienced roofer, checking for problems is relatively easy even from ground level or, if you have them, from dormer windows and roof lights.
-Problems may also be spotted by inspecting the underside of a roof from loft and attic spaces.
+Roofs should be regularly inspected with any necessary repairs treated as a priority.
+While most work should be left to an experienced roofer, it is relatively easy to check for problems from ground level or, if you have them, from dormer windows and roof lights.
+Where safe and accessible, also inspect the underside of a roof from a loft or attic space to identify any leaks.

 A prettily thatched roof in Essex is in need of repair to protect the rooms below

 As part of a twice-yearly maintenance routine, look at the roof, preferably using binoculars, to identify potential problems early on.
 This may need to be done from a neighbour’s garden.
-Methodically examine each aspect for slipped, missing or broken tiles.
+Methodically examine for slipped, missing or broken tiles.
 In addition, pay attention to junctions and places where the roof changes direction.
-Look for damaged or missing ridge and hip tiles as well as missing or cracked mortar flaunchings and fillets together with corroded or split metal flashings; when these fail, they are likely to let in water, especially around chimneys and at parapet walls.
+Look for damaged or missing ridge and hip tiles as well as missing or cracked mortar flaunchings and fillets together with corroded or split metal flashings.
+When these fail, they are likely to let in water, especially around chimneys and at parapet walls.

-If there is safe access to the loft examine the underside of the roof for damage and the floor for water stains or broken pieces of slate or tile.
+If there is safe access to the loft examine the underside of the roof for damage, especially when it is raining.
+Check the floor for water stains or broken pieces of slate or tile.
 Look out for wet, rotten or worm-eaten roof timbers and try to trace the source of any water penetration.
 Other vulnerable areas are junctions between the walls and where chimney stacks penetrate the roof, so note any water staining but do ensure it is current rather than historic — try to do inspections during or after heavy rain.

 A row of Victorian slate roofs in south London